 All students who participate in Texas A&M University-Kingsville International Studies programs are representatives of A&M-Kingsville and their country for the duration of their time on the program.
-Students are expected to conduct themselves appropriately and respectfully, and will abide by the rules set forth by the Office of International Studies and Programs, the Program Director, the onsite program staff, and their hotel or home stay hosts.
+Students are expected to conduct themselves appropriately and respectfully, and will abide by the rules set forth by the Office of Global Engagement, the Program Director, the onsite program staff, and their hotel or home stay hosts.

-Section 14: Judicial/Conduct Hearing Boards
+Section 17: Judicial/Conduct Hearing Boards

-The University has a number of disciplinary hearing boards in place as part of the conduct hearing process.
+The University has several disciplinary hearing boards in place as part of the conduct hearing process.

-14.1 University Disciplinary Committee (UDC)
+17.1 University Disciplinary Committee (UDC)

 - a.
-A committee consisting of students, faculty and staff appointed by the Dean of Students which serves as a hearing body for the purpose of adjudicating nonacademic student misconduct cases that are serious in nature.
+A committee consisting of students, faculty, and staff appointed by the Dean of Students which serves as a hearing body to adjudicate nonacademic student misconduct cases that are serious in nature.
 The Dean of Students determines the seriousness of the alleged violation(s) and will refer cases to this committee as deemed appropriate. - b.
 The UDC is composed of three (3) staff members (comprised of two (2) representatives from the Division of Student Affairs and one (1) at-large from the University); two (2) faculty (from any college); and two (2) students.
 The Dean of Students serves as an ex-officio member.
 Four (4) members shall constitute a quorum to hear cases. - c.
-It is the responsibility of the UDC to provide for a prompt and fair consideration and resolution of the case through a formal hearing process.
-The proceedings are not judicial trials; however, the respondent may present his or her own defense against the charges and may produce either oral testimony or written affidavits of witnesses.
+It is the responsibility of the UDC to provide for prompt and fair consideration and resolution of the case through a formal hearing process.
+The proceedings are not judicial trials; however, the respondent may present his or her defense against the charges and may produce either oral testimony or written affidavits of witnesses.
 The student may choose an advisor, to accompany, but not represent him or her during a hearing.
 Final decisions of this body are communicated through the chair, appointed by the Dean of Students.
 The decisions of this body may be appealed to the Senior Student Affairs Officer. - d.
-The University Disciplinary Committee is expected to consult with the Texas A&M University System Counsel, through the Dean of Students, to assure that its procedures are legally sound and fair to all parties.
+The University Disciplinary Committee is expected to consult with the Texas A&M University System Counsel, through the Dean of Students, to ensure that its procedures are legally sound and fair to all parties.

-14.2 Sexual Misconduct Hearing Board
+17.2 Sexual Harassment/Sex-based Misconduct Hearing Board

-A committee consisting of students, faculty and staff is appointed by the Dean of Students which serves as a hearing body for the purpose of adjudicating sexual misconduct cases.
+A committee consisting of students, faculty, and staff is appointed by the Dean of Students which serves as a hearing body to adjudicate sexual misconduct cases.